nartexyu/ui-demo/README.md

 **Key Features:**

-- Bold, geometric layouts with strong color contrasts.
+- This style is characterized by raw, utilitarian design elements with a strong emphasis on geometry and high contrast.
-- GSAP-driven animations that enhance the visual impact.
+- Prioritizes functionality with an intentionally unrefined user interface.
-- A focus on functionality with a distinctly raw UI.
+- Utilizes GSAP animations to amplify the bold and striking visual impact of the design.

 **Future Improvements**